 After going live with ~600 users being

-Watching Hotjar recordings, Jon quickly noticed that more users were getting stuck:
+Watching Hotjar Session Recordings, Jon quickly noticed that more users were getting stuck:

 “I have a walking treadmill and a standing desk flanked with monitors.
 And the first day, I think it was